jbsimple/simple-patches/readme.md

 - On product and item pages; CSS fix for images inside upload box not wrapping properly.
 - On product and item pages; CSS fix for activity log where the color of the name is dark even when the page is in dark mode.
 - On product and item pages; Fix to show metadata update name in activity log using live data.
+- On product and item pages; Added a button to jump to a special search in the pending inventory queue.
 - On product and item pages; Fix to the media tab by removing the existing, bad gallery viewer.
 Opens image in a new tab (as god intended).
 - On product and item pages; Fix to prevent newly uploaded images when clicked to default a-tag behavior.
 It also opens in a new tab.
 - On product and item pages; Fix to prevent navigation away while images are still uploading.